davxiao/davidxiao-web/README.md

 ~~## External Dependencies~~

+July 2022 Update: terminalizer-player seems to be no longer active.
+I use [asciinema](https://asciinema.org/) now.
 ~~The following libs are required only when using terminalizer-player.
-Those versions are tested in May 2020.~~
+Those versions were tested in May 2020.~~

 ~~    npm install --save xterm@3.14.5 jquery@3.5.1 terminalizer-player@0.4.1;~~

+## Updating the theme

+git submodule update --remote --merge

 ## TODO